SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 This tutorial will introduce you to the functionality for solving ODEs.
 Other introductions can be found by [checking out DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).
+Additionally, a [video tutorial](https://youtu.be/KPEqYtEd-zY) walks through this material.

 ## Example 1 : Solving Scalar Equations